quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan-cuoi-ky-gd-1/outputs/helmChart-argocd/README.md

 # K8S Helm Chart

-## 1. Mô tả
+## 1. Description

-### 1.1 Helm và Helm-chart
+### 1.1 Helm and Helm-chart

-**Helm** là một công cụ quản lý package dành cho Kubernetes, được thiết kế để giúp người dùng dễ dàng triển khai, quản lý và chia sẻ các ứng dụng Kubernetes.
-Tương tự như các trình quản lý package khác như apt cho Debian/Ubuntu hoặc yum cho RedHat/CentOS, Helm giúp bạn cài đặt và cập nhật các ứng dụng trên Kubernetes một cách dễ dàng và nhất quán.
+**Helm** is a package manager for Kubernetes, designed to help users easily deploy, manage, and share Kubernetes applications.
+Similar to other package managers like apt for Debian/Ubuntu or yum for RedHat/CentOS, Helm helps you install and update applications on Kubernetes easily and consistently.

-**Helm Chart** là một tập hợp các file được tổ chức theo cấu trúc thư mục xác định, chứa tất cả thông tin cần thiết để triển khai một ứng dụng hoặc dịch vụ trên Kubernetes.
-Một Chart bao gồm:
+**Helm Chart** is a collection of files organized in a specific directory structure, containing all the information needed to deploy an application or service on Kubernetes.
+A Chart includes:

-- `Templates`: Các file mẫu YAML định nghĩa các tài nguyên Kubernetes như Pod, Service, Deployment, v.v.
-Các file này có thể sử dụng các biến để tạo ra cấu hình linh hoạt.
+- `Templates`: YAML template files defining Kubernetes resources such as Pod, Service, Deployment, etc. These files can use variables to create flexible configurations.
-- `Values`: Các file YAML chứa các giá trị mặc định cho các biến trong templates.
-Bạn có thể cung cấp các giá trị riêng khi triển khai Chart để tùy chỉnh cấu hình.
+- `Values`: YAML files containing default values for variables in the templates.
+You can provide custom values when deploying the Chart to customize the configuration.
-- `Chart.yaml`: File metadata chứa thông tin về Chart như tên, phiên bản, mô tả, và các thông tin liên quan khác.
+- `Chart.yaml`: Metadata file containing information about the Chart such as name, version, description, and other related information.
-- `Charts`: Thư mục chứa các Chart phụ thuộc (dependencies).
+- `Charts`: Directory containing dependent Charts.
-- `README.md`: File mô tả chi tiết về Chart, cách sử dụng và các tùy chọn cấu hình.
+- `README.md`: File describing the Chart in detail, how to use it, and configuration options.

 <div align="center">
   <img width="1000" src="./assets/images/helm-chart-1.png" alt="">